JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-only-code-youve-changed/index.md

 ---

 ### Reformatting Only Code You Have Changed
-We recommend that you keep commits separate so that you have one commit for reformatting code and one or more where you have changed code.
-This helps to make the file history more readable.

 As we talked about in the previous step, you can use the keyboard shortcut **⌘⌥L** (macOS), or **Ctrl+Alt+L** (Windows/Linux) to reformat a selection of code or the whole class according to your reformatting settings.
 You can also invoke it at a class level with **⌘⇧A** (macOS), or **Ctrl+Shift+A** (Windows/Linux), to bring up the Find Actions dialog and then type in _Reformat Code_:

 ![Reformat Code from Find Actions](reformat-code-find-actions.png)